RedditRecs

 Reddit Icon

-charros • 19 days ago
+charros • about 2 months ago

 I contemplated the E2 pro but opted for the plus ii for a few main reasons.
 Most significantly weight, tire size/type, and added suspension.
 I think the E2 pro would be just a bit too much for him.
 I also got a decent discount on the plus ii which ultimately made it a no-brainer.